Ty France Preview, Player Props: Mariners vs. Royals

-The Seattle Mariners, including Ty France and his .667 slugging percentage over his past 10 games, take on starter James McArthur and the Kansas City Royals at Kauffman Stadium, Wednesday at 8:10 PM ET.
+On Thursday, Ty France (.500 on-base percentage in past 10 games, 159 points above season-long percentage) and the Seattle Mariners play the Kansas City Royals, whose starting pitcher will be Angel Zerpa.
+First pitch is at 2:10 PM ET.

-In his most recent game, he racked up three RBI (going 4-for-6 with a double and a home run) against the Royals.
+In his most recent game, he reached base in all five of his plate appearances (1-for-1 with an RBI) against the Royals.

 Ty France Game Info & Props vs. the Royals